BlueBoxWare/LibGDXPlugin/README.md

 annotation (see below)

 ## JSON support
-IntelliJ doesn't work well with LibGDX-style JSON, which is more forgiving when it comes to things like unquoted strings and missing comma's.
+IntelliJ doesn't work well with libGDX-style JSON, which is more forgiving when it comes to things like unquoted strings and missing comma's.
-LibGDXPlugin adds support for LibGDX's custom JSON with the usual niceties of syntax coloring, completion, folding, etc.
+LibGDXPlugin adds support for libGDX's custom JSON with the usual niceties of syntax coloring, completion, folding, etc.

-To have LibGDXPlugin treat a JSON file as a LibGDX-style JSON file: in the Project Window, open the context menu for the file and select `Mark as LibGDX style JSON`.
+To have libGDXPlugin treat a JSON file as a libGDX-style JSON file: in the Project Window, open the context menu for the file and select `Mark as libGDX style JSON`.

 ## Atlas file support